logankcc/CMPE351/README.md

-# Group 11 GitHub Repo
+# Advanced Data Analytics Group Project

-The code in this repo is related to Group 11 and their progress for completing the course project in CMPE 351
+The repostitory contains all of the code required to replicate the results found in the final report titled "Exploring Factors Influencing Restaurant Ratings: Insights From Google Reviews".
+Start by downloading the raw [Dataset](https://datarepo.eng.ucsd.edu/mcauley_group/gdrive/googlelocal/) of Google reviews provided by the University of California San Diego.

+## RQ1

+## RQ2

+## RQ3

-## Overview
+## Group Members

-### Team Memebers

-* Nic Macdonald
+* Aidan Kealey
 * Eloise Callaghan
 * Logan Copeland
-* Aidan Kealey
+* Nic Macdonald